citic/puppeteerpp/INSTALL.md

 	cd ..

 Download [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) and extract it to any folder of your hard drive.
-Set two environment variables: `ANDROID_NDK_ROOT` and `NDK_ROOT`, both to that folder.
+Set two environment variables: `ANDROID_NDK_ROOT` and `NDK_ROOT`, both to that folder. <!--- Note: it seems Cocos2d-x is able to work only with NDK v8 or older, get the files for [Mac OS X 64bits](http://dl.google.com/android/ndk/android-ndk-r8e-darwin-x86_64.tar.bz2), and [Linux/Windows](http://mirror.thebasementserver.com/soft/android-ndk/r8/). -->

 	wget <url-android-ndk-r9>
 	tar -xjf android-ndk-r9-*